MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/50-JumpBoxes.md

 1. Now it is only possible to RDP into NCGNWIDA0002 from NCGNWIDA0001, adding a layer of security.

-1. Try it out.
-Start > Run > MSTSC > and RDP into the VM in the Private Subnet and it will fail.
+1. Because NCGNWIDA0002 doesn't have an I_P Address you can't RDP into it.

 1. Now RDP into NCGNWIDA0001, once logged in, then RDP into NCGNWIDA0002 and that will work.